ablab/IsoQuant/README.md

     Set maximum length for skipped exon that will be treated as misalignment.

 #### Transcript model construction:
+reliable,default_ccs,default_ont,fl_ccs,all,assembly
 `--model_construction_strategy` A preset of parameters for transcript model construction algorithm, should be one of
 * `reliable` - only the most abundant and reliable transcripts are reported, precise, but not sensitive; intron retention is not reported;
-* `default` - a just trade-off between precision and recall for usual long-read dataset, intron retention is reported;
+* `default_ccs` - optimal setting for an average PacBio CCS dataset, intron retention is reported;
-* `all` - report most of detected modification as novel transcripts, loses precision in favor to recall; intron retention is reported;
+* `default_ont` - optimal setting for and average ONT dataset, intron retention is reported;
 * `fl` - input reads are considered as full-length transcripts; intron retention is reported;
 * `assembly` - input sequences are considered to be reliable and each transcript to be represented only once, so abundance is not required; intron retention is reported;
+* `all` - report most of detected modification as novel transcripts, loses precision in favor to recall; intron retention is reported;

 Transcript model construction strategy is chosen automatically based on specified data type.
 However, parameters will be overridden if set manually.